simontonsoftware/s-rxjs-utils/README.md

 [![Build Status](https://travis-ci.org/simontonsoftware/s-rxjs-utils.svg?branch=master)](https://travis-ci.org/simontonsoftware/s-rxjs-utils) [![Coverage Status](https://coveralls.io/repos/github/simontonsoftware/s-rxjs-utils/badge.svg?branch=master)](https://coveralls.io/github/simontonsoftware/s-rxjs-utils?branch=master)

-## Simonton Software Typescript Utils
+## Simonton Software Typescript Libraries

 `s-rxjs-utils` is one library in a suite that is available from Simonton Software.
 Each one builds on the last, organized by their dependencies: